photo collage by Diskgrinder

 A. No. This particular oak tree did not exist previously.
 I should also point out that it does not and will not ever have any other form than that of a glass of water.

-Q. How long will it continue to b
+Q. How long will it continue to be an oak tree?

 A. Until I change it.